Which Types of Birth Control Cause Weight Gain?

 Birth control replaces natural hormones with “hormone-like” medications

-The main problem with hormonal birth control is that most types switch off estradiol and progesterone and replace them with synthetic substitutes.
-And while the ovarian hormones estradiol and progesterone are good for metabolic health, their replacements are not.
+Most types of hormonal birth control switch off ovarian estradiol and progesterone, and replace them with synthetic substitutes.
+(Case in point: A blood test for estradiol while on the pill would show menopausal levels.)
+And while estradiol and progesterone are highly beneficial for female metabolic health, their replacements are not.

 • On combined estrogen methods of birth control (pills, patches, rings), the ovaries produce almost no estradiol or progesterone.
 Those beneficial hormones are replaced by ethinylestradiol (a synthetic estrogen) and a progestin.

 • On the Depo-Provera injection, the ovaries produce no estradiol or progesterone.
-They’re replaced by the progestin medroxyprogesterone, one of the most weight-gain-promoting progestins.
+They’re replaced by the progestin medroxyprogesterone, which can have very negative effects (see below).

 • Progestin-only methods (implants, mini-pills) allow the ovaries to produce some estradiol but no progesterone.
 Progesterone is replaced by a progestin such as norethindrone, levonorgestrel, etonogestrel, or drospirenone.
 Check the label to see which one you’re taking.